Coronavirus Universal Credit & Benefits

 Note: A redundancy payout does NOT count as income, so is not subject to the 63p decrease, but does count as savings.

 It may be that, as well as claiming universal credit, you're due a payment via the Self-Employment Income Support Scheme (SEISS), if you're self-employed and your business has been affected by Covid-19, and you meet its criteria.
-The first grant closed on Monday 13 July, but the second grant will open Friday 17 August.
+The second grant will close in two weeks' time (Monday 19 October), but the third grant will open in November.

-If you're eligible it could be worth delaying when you apply to the SEISS.
+If you're eligible it could be worth delaying when you apply for the third grant.

 The aim of this is so that the SEISS payment arrives nearer the start of your universal credit 'assessment period', rather than the end.
 This rolling four-week assessment period begins after your initial universal credit claim.